 The Head of the Internal Audit department reports directly to the Company's CEO and also has a reporting line to the Chairman of the Audit Committee.
-The Head of Internal Audit must regularly have direct interaction with the CEO and the Chair of the Audit Committee.
 The Internal Audit function reports to Allianz Group Audit and are subject to oversight from Group Audit.